Hugo can automatically parse the Markdown content and auto-create a

 Add this to the CSS to hide bullets in table of contents when the

 headings are numbered.
-Export options set like #+options: toc:t num:t
+Export options set like #+options: toc:t num:t will cause this.

 /* Hide bullets in TOC when headings are numbered. */